andrew/ultimate-awesome/README.md

 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-pubky](https://github.com/aljazceru/awesome-pubky) - Pubky.tech - all directory of pubky resources, libraries, tools and applications.
 - [awesome-amp](https://github.com/arthelokyo/awesome-amp) - 😎 Awesome things related to AMP HTML.
-- [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
-Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesome-plaintext](https://github.com/avidseeker/awesome-plaintext) - Plain text tools, resources, and integrations.
 - [awesome-computer-vision](https://github.com/awesomelistsio/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.